How To Get Around Downtown Toronto With Public Transportation

 Understanding the Streetcar (Tram) System

 Streetcars have been around Toronto much longer than the subway system.
-In fact, it’s been operating in the city since the late 19th century while the subway opened in 1954.
-While you might be able to get by with just taking the Line 1 subway line, you might find the streetcars useful as well.
-Of the 11 streetcar lines, you might find routes 501, 504, 505 and 510 useful.
+It has operated in the city since the late 19th century when the subway opened in 1954.
+While you might be able to get there by just taking the Line 1 subway line, you might find the streetcars helpful as well.
+Of the 11 streetcar lines, you might discover routes 501, 504, 505, and 510 helpful.

 Reading the Streetcar Map